Chromodoris quadricolor

 Chromodoris quadricolor is a species of very colourful sea slug, a dorid nudibranch, a marine opisthobranch gastropod mollusc.
 The specific epithet quadricolor means four-coloured, so-named because this nudibranch is yellow, white, blue and black in color.

 Distribution

-This dorid nudibranch was described from the Red Sea where it is one of the commonest nudibranchs.
+This dorid nudibranch was described from the Red Sea where it is one of the most common nudibranchs.
 It has been reported from other localities in the Western Indian Ocean.

 Ecology

 This species feeds on the red sponge Negombata magnifica (Keller, 1889).